Overview of Moomoo, Citi Self Invest, and Wealthfront

 - 12 order types

-- Watchlists that sync with the mobile app
+- Syncing watchlists with the mobile app

 - Simulated trading